1-Day Itinerary

 Bolhão

 Walk east to Porto's grand market, beautifully restored in 2022.
 Two floors of fresh produce, cheese, cured meats, flowers, and bacalhau (dried cod).
-This is where Porto locals actually shop.
+The ground floor fish and produce stalls still feel genuine; the upper floor is more artisan and tourist-facing since the 2022 renovation.
 Grab a pastel de nata from Confeitaria do Bolhão or sample some presunto (cured ham).

 Tip: The ground floor has the freshest produce; the upper floor has more artisan food shops and cafes with balcony seating.